 Transfer of Scores

 You can transfer your scores from one college to another if it is acceptable to both the colleges involved.
 Some colleges do not allow you to use your scores administered in some other college while others ask for a written permission to do so.
 For instance, Pitt Community College does not allow you to transfer your HOBET scores from another college.
 Lewis Clark State College (LCSC) allows you to use HOBET scores from other colleges provided they are sent directly to LCSC by that college.
 Wake Tech Community College accepts scores of HOBET administered in any other college, provided the test was taken in the previous five years.

-Note: You shall have to enquire from both the colleges involved in the transfer of scores about their policies.
+Note: You shall have to inquire from both the colleges involved in the transfer of scores about their policies.
 For instance, Wake Tech Community College does not administer the Written Expression section and it allows you to use calculators for the math section.
 These variations might not be acceptable to other colleges that might be using a different version of HOBET.
 Validity of Scores

-As is amply clear from the above details, there is a need for you to approach each college and gain information about the scores they require for admission, the average scores required for a course, the policies of retesting, the possibilities of transfer of scores, validity of scores etc. Burying yourself in books before making enquiries about such details shall be a grave mistake.
+As is amply clear from the above details, there is a need for you to approach each college and gain information about the scores they require for admission, the average scores required for a course, the policies of retesting, the possibilities of transfer of scores, validity of scores etc. Burying yourself in books before making inquiries about such details shall be a grave mistake.
 Understand what you require before you start your preparation.
 This shall help you be more focused in your preparation and you shall be more objective in your approach.
 Thus, information is the key to success in HOBET.